TediusTimmy/FunnyMachine/Asm/README.md

 labels are only valid between two normal labels, and can't be used outside of them.
 The purpose of local labels is to allow the reuse of common label names in sections of assembly: for example `loop`.
-Also note that, currently, labels cannot be referenced before they are used.
+Also note that, currently, labels cannot be referenced before they are defined.
 It's a one-pass assembler, and I haven't added that infrastructure.

 ## Other syntax